 What is your tuition policy?

-Students may either pay for the entire session up front or by the class.
+Students may either pay for the entire session (or full year) up front or by the class.
 Per-class payments are only permitted if the student plans to not attend the entire 10-week session, and must be arranged by emailing email@example.com.
 If a student’s payment is not submitted before the due date, it is subject to a $10 late fee.
 Prices are as follows, noting that electronic payments include a small processing fee: